fabrix-app/docs/en/config/routes.md

   }
 }
 ```
+## path (Object Key)

+The route Object Key (or path) will handle requests to URLs that match.

 ## `handler`

-A string that defines the [fabrix Controller](../build/controller.md) method that will handle the request.
+A string that defines the [Fabrix Controller](../build/controller.md) method that will handle the request.

 ## `method`

 The Route `method` can be the string of a single http method (e.g. `POST`) or an array of the http methods that will be accepted for this route.

-## `path`

-The route will handle requests to URLs that match `path`.

 ### Path Parameters